gvwilson/thirdbit/fiction/maddy-roo/index.md

 They crested the hill and drove straight into chaos.
-In the few moments when the network was down, half a dozen bots had managed to break their own regulators.
+In the few moments when the network was down, half a dozen bots had broken their regulators.
 Others hadn't been quick enough or strong enough or just couldn't reach.
 They were now back under Patient's control, and the two sides were at war.